-The student selects one of three MCHC/RISE-UP training sites; the one that is closest to their permanent residence:
+From one of the following three MCHC/RISE-UP training sites, scholar selects the location that is closest to their permanent residence:

-- Kennedy Krieger Institute/Johns Hopkins University in Baltimore, Maryland
+- Kennedy Krieger Institute/Johns Hopkins University in Baltimore, MD

-- University of South Dakota/Sanford School of Medicine Center for Disabilities in Sioux Falls, South Dakota
+- University of South Dakota/Sanford School of Medicine Center for Disabilities in Sioux Falls, SD

-- University of Southern California University Center for Excellence in Developmental Disabilities/California State University, Los Angeles in California
+- University of Southern California University Center for Excellence in Developmental Disabilities/California State University, Los Angeles in CA

-- Clinical/Community: Students rotate through clinical experiences provided by Maternal and Child Health disciplines (pediatrics, psychiatry, neurology, physiatry, physical therapy, occupational therapy, nutrition, social work, psychology, speech/language, special education and nursing).
-In addition, students will have planned experiences in providing community-based health care and support systems for underserved groups.
+- Clinical/Community: Scholars rotate through clinical experiences provided by Maternal and Child Health disciplines (pediatrics, psychiatry, neurology, physiatrist, physical therapy, occupational therapy, nutrition, social work, psychology, speech/language, special education and nursing) (KKI only).
+In addition, scholars will have planned experiences in providing community-based multi-level health care and support systems for underserved groups.

-- Research: Students work with research mentors on a wide range of public health prevention, treatment and epidemiological studies.
-Students receive training in conducting community-based participatory research, which engages communities that are currently underserved by mainstream systems.
+- Research: Scholars work with research mentors on a wide range of public health prevention, treatment and epidemiological studies.
+Scholars receive training in conducting community-based participatory research, which engages communities that are currently underserved by mainstream systems.

 A $3,500 stipend is provided to all program participants.
-Housing and round-trip travel for out-of-state students are also available.
+Housing and round-trip travel for out-of-state scholars are also available.
 All program activities are contingent on CDC funding.